Christopher McQuarrie: Upcoming projects

 In February 2011, McQuarrie was hired by Skydance Media to write and produce a feature film adaptation of the 1970s animated television series Star Blazers (itself an adaptation of anime Space Battleship Yamato).
 In 2013, he was selected to direct the project, with Zach Dean being hired to write a new draft of the script in 2017.
 McQuarrie has also signed on to direct thrillers Ice Station Zebra, based on the 1963 novel and its 1968 film adaptation, Three to Kill, based on the novel by Jean-Patrick Manchette, and The Chameleon, based on a New Yorker article by David Grann about Frédéric Bourdin.

 In August 2022, McQuarrie announced on the Light the Fuse podcast that he was developing a new project with Tom Cruise, to be co-written by Erik Jendresen, which he claimed would be "gnarlier" than the Mission: Impossible films and described as being "something we've talked about for a really long time.
 It's way outside of what you're used to seeing Tom do."
 A few days later, it was announced he and Cruise were also developing an original musical as a star vehicle for Cruise, as well as eyeing a potential project for Cruise to reprise the role of Les Grossman from Tropic Thunder, though it was unknown if Grossman would receive his own film or be included in the other films.

 Although the Reacher franchise has migrated to television, McQuarrie and Cruise are continuing to develop a Reacher-like thriller film.

+On March 9, 2026, McQuarrie was announced by Arnold Schwarzenegger to write and direct the King Conan feature film for Schwarzenegger to star in at 20th Century Studios.

+On April 24, 2026, McQuarrie was announced to write, direct, and produce a feature film based on the Battlefield video game.